Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Appearance

-American Bulldogs are much larger than their British cousins, which is in large part due to the fact that they had to be big enough to take down wild hogs.
-These pups can weigh as much as 130 pounds, and they’re incredibly strong.
+American Bulldogs are much larger than their British cousins, which is in large part because they had to be big enough to take down wild hogs.
+These pups can weigh as much as 130 pounds and are incredibly strong.

-English Bulldogs, on the other hand, have largely been bred to be adorable.
-They’re no longer even remotely capable of bringing down a bull (or anything bigger than a large pizza, really).
+English Bulldogs, on the other hand, have primarily been bred to be adorable.
+They’re no longer even remotely capable of bringing down a bull (or anything bigger than a large pizza).
 Their noses are so short that they often have trouble breathing, and they have precious little stamina.

-Both breeds tend to be bow-legged with broad chests, and they both have wrinkly faces (although English Bulldogs tend to have more loose skin).
-Their coats both come in a wide assortment of colors, with multi-colored markings on their faces.
+Both breeds tend to be bow-legged with broad chests and have wrinkly faces, but English Bulldogs have more loose skin.
+Their coats come in various colors, with multi-colored markings on their faces.

 Temperament